perezzini/perezzini/README.md

 Glad you're here.
 My name is Luciano, currently living in Argentina.

-I have a MSc. in computer science from _National University of Rosario_ (you can read more about that at [https://dcc.fceia.unr.edu.ar/~lperezzini](https://dcc.fceia.unr.edu.ar/~lperezzini)).
+I hold an MSc. in Computer Science from _National University of Rosario_ (you can read more about that at [https://dcc.fceia.unr.edu.ar/~lperezzini](https://dcc.fceia.unr.edu.ar/~lperezzini)).

 I __love__ to create new technology-based services and products with committed teams!
 Worked on AI, Natural Language Processing, RegTech and AgTech projects.